• Skip to primary navigation

 • Gluten-Free Flour Blend - I used Bob's Red Mill 1-to-1 flour in this recipe.
 You can substitute with your favorite brand, but the outcome may change.
 Ensure your flour blend contains xanthan gum or a similar binder.

 • Large Eggs - Eggs help to build the structure of the bread.
-If you’re trying to make this bread vegan, you can substitute flax eggs.
+If you're trying to make this bread vegan, I think flax eggs would be the best egg replacement here.

 • Oil - Vegetable oil, canola oil, coconut oil, or avocado oil all work well - just choose one with a neutral flavor.

-• Non-Dairy Milk - Use any milk alternative that you like, from oat milk or soy milk to rice milk or cashew milk.
+• Non-Dairy Milk - I typically use unsweetened coconut milk or oat milk in my baking.
+But any plant based milk will work fine.
 If you're not dairy free, use regular milk in the same measure.

-• Pumpkin Puree - Be sure to pick up the canned puree and not the pumpkin pie filling at the grocery store - or skip the store and make your own homemade pumpkin puree.
-And, since you’re only using a portion of the can, consider checking out my collection of recipes that use leftover pumpkin puree.
+• Pumpkin Puree - Be sure to pick up the canned pumpkin purée and not the pumpkin pie filling at the grocery store.
+And, since you're only using a portion of the can, consider checking out my collection of recipes that use leftover pumpkin puree.

 See recipe card for full ingredient list and quantities.